argonautproject/cds-hooks-for-pama/guidance.md

 Extra notes

 - Which AUCs do we need to support?
 Do they define different scoring systems?
 Do we need common roll-up codes like "Yes, Appropriate", "No, inappropriate" or "Indeterminate" ?
 Can we provide extensibility for AUCs to express their own scores too, directly?
 Do we capture which qualified QCDM who provided the score?
+   - CMS only recognizes three values for appropriateness on the claim: appropriate, not appropriate and no criteria apply.
+CDSMs and providers benefit from finer-grained appropriateness scores, which are often numeric and specific to that qCDSM or AUC method or PLE.
+The qCDSM may enhance it's service to the provider by returning both the CMS appropriateness indiciation and a more discrete score on the param-rating extension, through the use of a translation coding.
+TODO - example translation coding needed!
 - Which qualified PLEs?
 CMS [list here](https://www.cms.gov/Medicare/Quality-Initiatives-Patient-Assessment-Instruments/Appropriate-Use-Criteria-Program/PLE.html) e.g. [ACR](https://www.acr.org/Clinical-Resources/Clinical-Decision-Support) is qualified; [https://acsearch.acr.org/list](httpsf://acsearch.acr.org/list); like [this one](https://acsearch.acr.org/docs/70910/Narrative/)